WHAT RECORDS DOES FERPA COVER?

 I’VE HEARD ABOUT A FERPA PROVISION ALLOWING NOTICE TO PARENTS WHEN A STUDENT VIOLATES ALCOHOL OR DRUG LAWS.
 WHAT POSITION HAS THE UNIVERSITY TAKEN ON THIS NEW RULE?

 FERPA regulations authorize—but do not require—disclosure to parents of “the student’s violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance.”
 Currently, the University of Connecticut will notify parents/guardians of students under the age of 21 who are found responsible for violations of the University’s alcohol and/or drug policies.
 This notification will typically be in writing from the Office of Community Standards.
 If the parent(s) are aware of the incident, the University may not send a notification letter as these circumstances meet the notification standard.
 For more information about Community Standards and parental notification please visit their website.

 Not normally.
 State and Federal laws preclude the University from sharing student health information with third parties, including parents, without the student’s consent.
-Student Health Services routinely encourages students who are very ill to let their parents know the situation, and to let the provider contact the parent.
+Student Health and Wellness routinely encourages students who are very ill to let their parents know the situation, and to let the provider contact the parent.
 If your son or daughter is under 18, the State and Federal laws are different, and UConn will contact parents, except in cases of family planning, sexually transmitted disease, and substance abuse treatment, per state laws.